Resolving a sensor error message

 Inspecting the sensor cable and wire connections

-If your ETC digital controller is responding different than you would like, first check to confirm all your settings are correct (the manual shows how to access the settings and what they mean).
-If the controller is occasionally giving a wrong reading, ensure that the sensor cord is not running parallel to the pump cord (keep at least 6” distance between), or other electrical cords (transient voltage jumps across wires and can interfere with the sensor signal); when the sensor wire must cross the pump cord or other wires, only do so at right angles.
+If your ETC digital controller is responding different than it should, first check to confirm all your settings are correct (the manual shows how to access the settings and what they mean).
+If the controller is occasionally giving a wrong reading (or jumps suddenly), ensure that the sensor cord is not running parallel to the pump cord (keep at least 6” distance between), or other electrical cords (transient voltage jumps across wires and can interfere with the electronics, this is more likely with higher voltage lines or motors that have sudden inrush of power such as pumps); when the sensor wire must cross the pump cord or other wires, only do so at right angles.

 To help diagnose an issue: